Talalqasimi11/cricket-league-app/PRD.md

 - Update match status
 - Transitions: not_started → live → completed
 - Can mark as abandoned
-- Only captains or creator can update
+- Only team owners or creator can update

 **Technical Specifications:**
 - Endpoint: `PUT /api/tournament-matches/:id`